Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: FDD massive MIMO and Backbone Neural CSI Compressor

+which characterizes the \emph{operational RD function} over the class of admissible codecs $\mathcal{C}$.
+This constrained optimization problem can be equivalently addressed via a Lagrangian formulation,

-For any \(\lambda\), the minimum of the above objective over $\mathcal{C}$ yields an optimal codec \(c^*\).
-Here, \(\lambda\) acts as a regularizer that governs the trade-off between the rate and distortion terms.
-Larger values of \(\lambda\) push the neural CSI compressor toward the higher bit-rate region with a better distortion performance, and vice versa.
-By applying the MSE function for distortion, the RD loss is formulated in (\ref{RD_loss_final}) at the bottom of this page.
+For any $\lambda \geq 0$, minimizing the Lagrangian objective over $\mathcal{C}$ yields an optimal codec $c^*$.
+The parameter $\lambda$ governs the trade-off between rate and distortion.
+Larger values of $\lambda$ prioritize distortion minimization, resulting in operation at a higher bit-rate regime, whereas smaller values favor stronger compression at the expense of reconstruction accuracy.
+By adopting the MSE distortion measure, the resulting RD loss is expressed as

-Furthermore, it has been shown that the rate-distortion for lossy compression can be interpreted as a VAE \cite{Yang2021TowardsES}, and an upper bound on the rate-distortion function is given by:

-where $q_{\phi}(z|x)$ is the encoder conditional distribution parameterized by $\phi$, $p_{\theta}(x|z)$ is the decoder conditional distribution parameterized by $\theta$, and $p_{\theta}(z)$ is the latent prior parameterized jointly with the decoder parameters by $\theta$. $\mathbb{E}_{q_{\phi}(z|x)}\left[-\text{log}p_{\theta}(x|z)\right]$ represents the expected log-likelihood of the data given the latent variable $z$.
-This can be seen as minimizing the distortion $D$, where distortion measures how well the reconstructed data matches the original data.
-The KL divergence term $D_{KL}\left[q_{\phi}(z|x)||p_{\theta}(z) \right]$ measures the divergence between the learned latent distribution $q_{\phi}(z|x)$ and the prior $p_{\theta}(z)$.
-This term acts as a regularizer, ensuring that the latent representation $z$ does not deviate too much from the prior, which can be interpreted as controlling the rate $R$.

-Fig. \ref{fig:architecture} depicts our encoder/decoder architectures, where the input consists of the real and imaginary parts of the spatial-frequency channel matrix.
-The encoder function $f_\phi$ comprises several convolutional layers with accompanying activation functions that transform the high-dimensional massive MIMO channel matrix $\mathbf{H}$ into a lower-dimensional latent representation.
-Specifically, for the first two layers, we apply convolutional layers with 64 kernels and ReLU activation functions, while for the last layer, the number of convolutional kernels is 2, and a linear activation function is applied.
-Max pooling is used to reduce the dimension of the input spatial-frequency channel matrix.
-We explore two different CSI dimensions, 256$ \times $256 and 64$ \times $64, throughout this paper.
+Fig.~\ref{fig:architecture} illustrates the encoder–decoder architecture of the proposed neural CSI compressor, where the input consists of the real and imaginary components of the spatial–frequency channel matrix.
+The encoder function $f_\phi$ is composed of a sequence of convolutional layers with nonlinear activation functions that map the high-dimensional massive MIMO CSI matrix $\mathbf{H}$ to a lower-dimensional latent representation.
+Specifically, the first two layers employ convolutional filters with 64 kernels followed by ReLU activation functions, while the final layer uses 2 convolutional kernels with linear activation.
+Max-pooling operations are applied to progressively reduce the spatial dimensions of the input CSI tensor.